kig/zstd-emscripten-archived/README.md

 # Zstd Emscripten build

+This repo is deprecated in favor of the full API WebAssembly binding at https://github.com/kig/zstd-emscripten/

 **You can download `zstd.wasm` and `zstd.js` from the releases page: <https://github.com/ctrlcctrlv/zstd-emscripten/releases>**

 This build is based on facebook/zstd as of 20 November 2021 and provides two functions: `ZStdCompress` and `ZStdDecompress`.
 Please see [emscripten/test/index.html](https://kig.github.io/zstd-emscripten/) for a demo and usage example.